 The word “extremophile” often invokes images of microbes, and so-called “simple” ones at that, yet the taxonomic range spans all three domains.
 (Note that life itself is so complex that the human creation of life has remained elusive.
 Thus, it is unjustifiably arrogant of us to call any form of life “simple.”)
 While all organisms that live at extremely high temperatures are Archaea or Bacteria, eukaryotes (organisms whose cells have nuclei) are common among organisms that thrive at low temperature, extremes of pH (high acidity or alkalinity), pressure, water, and salt levels.
 Extremophiles include multicellular organisms, cold-lovers include vertebrates such as penguins and polar bears.

 To qualify as an extremophile, does an organism have to be an extremophile during all life stages?
 Under all conditions?
 Not at all.
 Spores, seeds, and sometimes eggs or larval stages are all far more resistant to environmental extremes than adult forms.
-Yet some adult organisms — trees, frogs, insects, and Ash — can endure remarkably low temperatures during the winter as a result of seasonal shifts in physiology such as hibernation.
+Yet some adult organisms — trees, frogs, and insects — can endure remarkably low temperatures during the winter as a result of seasonal shifts in physiology such as hibernation.

 One of the most resilient organisms known are tardigrades (“water bears”).
 Tardigrades can go into a hibernation mode — called the tun state — one that is more akin to “suspended animation” whereby it can survive temperatures from -253°C to 151°C, as well as exposure to x-rays, and vacuum conditions.
 When you place tardigrades in perfluorocarbon fluid (again while hibernating), at a pressure of 600 MPa (that’s almost 6,000 times atmospheric pressure at sea level), they emerge from the experience just fine.
 Even the bacterium Deinococcus radiodurans, the most radiation resistant organism known, only achieves this resistance under some conditions such as fast growth and in nutrient-rich medium.